robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 We sat for a moment.
 The kettle clicked softly as it cooled.
 A clock ticked faintly in the kitchen.

-Finally, Sarah asked, very calmly, “Do you think it likely he comes here?”
+Finally, Sarah asked, very calmly, “Any chance he comes here?”

 I bit my lip.

 “I— I don’t think so,” I said.
 “He doesn’t know you."
 Sarah waited.
 “Not that I know of.”

-"But he knows about Wardrobe and that you work there."
+"But he knows about Wardrobe," Sarah said, "and that you work there."

 Heat crept up my neck.
 Even now, trained reflexes tried to make an unpleasant truth smaller.